 ![]() |

-Status Bar displays various IDE status information as current line and column, typing mode (insert or overwrite), number of clock cycles passed since the last reset etc.
+Status Bar displays various IDE status information such as current line and column, typing mode (insert or overwrite), number of clock cycles passed since the last reset, etc.

 Edit mode is the default state of the SourceBoost IDE.
-When SourceBoost IDE starts it starts in the Edit mode.
-In this mode you can create or open projects, edit and compile code, start external tools etc.
+SourceBoost IDE starts in the Edit mode.
+In this mode you can create or open projects, edit and compile code, start external tools, etc.

 SourceBoost IDE works with projects.
-A project is a collection of source files, rules how these files should be compiled and some other information.
-A project has to be created even if the project only contains one source file.
-SourceBoost IDE allows multiple ways to create new projects.
+A project is a collection of source files, rules how these files should be compiled, and other information.
+Even if you need to build only one file, you first have to create a project that will contain this file.
+Fortunately SourceBoost IDE supports several easy and fast ways to create new projects.

 The Quick project creation is used when a project contains only one source file.
-In this mode just a source file gets selected and the project that has the same name as this source file gets created and opened inside SourceBoost IDE.
-Such project gets created for the last selected target.
+In this mode just a single source file is selected and a project that has the same name as this source file is created and opened inside SourceBoost IDE.
+Such a project gets created for the last selected target.

 This is a conventional way to create a new project.
-After selecting of the
+After selecting the

-To add files into this project use the Add
+To add files to this project use the Add

 file(s)... menu item in the Project menu or the right click menu of the